-Calendar year 2023 brought the fourth full year of integration of the PMP with hospital and clinic EHRs and PDSs.
-The PMP started the year with 425 integrated hospitals, clinics, and pharmacies in the state and ended the year with 828 integrated lowa entities, an increase of 94.8%.
-The m majority of the growth in 2023 was seen in independent pharmacies and smaller hospitals or provider offices.
-Integrated entities and providers continue to express positive feedback, reinforcing the timesaving benefit of having a patient's PMP records within their EHR or PDS clinical workflow.
-Additional efforts to increase PMP integration with Iowa providers in 2023 involved supporting and administering a major grant awarded to legacy IDPH to fund statewide integration (SWI).
+Calendar year 2022 brought the third full year of integration of the PMP with hospital and clinic EHRs and PDSs.
+The PMP started the year with 312 integrated hospitals, clinics, and pharmacies in the state and ended the year with 425 integrated lowa entities, an increase of 36.2%.
+Integrated hospitals and pharmacies continue to express positive feedback, reinforcing the timesaving benefit of having a patient's PMP records within their EHR or PDS clinical workflow.
+Additional efforts to increase PMP integration with lowa providers in 2022 involved supporting and administering a major grant awarded to legacy IDPH to fund statewide integration (SWI).
 The Overdose Data to Action (OD2A) grant directly covered 100% of the GatewayTM related subscription and connection fees for all entities in the state.
 Prior to SWI, these integration fees were negotiated and paid for by the individual entities.
-Since the rollout of SWI in June of 2022, Iowa has seen an increase in the percentage of pharmacies integrated, from 28.6% to 57.7%, and an increase in prescriber integration by 15.2%, relative to pre-SWI.
+Since the rollout of SWI in June of 2022, lowa has seen an increase in the percentage of pharmacies integrated, from 28.6% to 53.8%, and an increase in prescriber integration by 6.3%, relative to pre-SWI.

 The launch of the enhanced software and analytical platforms (AWARxETM and NarxCareTM) in 2018 positioned the PMP to serve as a more useful tool amid the opioid crisis.
 The majority of comments on the upgrades remain positive.
 Bamboo Health continues to update, enhance and promote the communication capabilities within the AWARxETM platform.
-Another enhancement to the PMP platform is the incorporation of the administration of an opioid rescue medication (e.g., naloxone) by first responders or EMS as an additional risk indicator in the patient's PMP profile and NarxCareTM report.
+Another enhancement to the PMP platform is the incorporation of the administration of an opioid rescue medication (e.g., NarcanTM) by first responders or EMS as an additional risk indicator in the patient's PMP profile and NarxCareTM report.
 Iowa remains one of only a handful of states to offer this feature to their providers through NarxCareTM.
 Having this measure available within a patient's PMP profile provides additional insight to prescribers and pharmacists regarding potential patient overdose risk factors.
-In December of 2023, Bamboo rolled out a major revision in the calculation of NarxCareTM relative risk scores.
-The revised algorithm is based on more current literature and guidelines.
-Provider feedback in Iowa and other states regarding the revised NarxCareTM patient risk scoring has been positive.